Major Heat Arrives: 3 Seasonal Tips for Summer Comfort

 2. Cultivating Calm: Seasonal Serenity

-Heat and humidity may contribute to restlessness.
-Gentle activities like reading, gardening, or listening to music support relaxation.
+Warm and humid weather may influence mood and energy levels.
+Gentle activities like reading, gardening, or listening to music can support relaxation.
 Bitter-flavored foods (e.g., bitter greens) offer a distinctive taste some find refreshing.

-Many incorporate reishi—noted in historical texts like Shennong’s Herbal Classics—into seasonal routines.
-A light broth with reishi, lotus seeds, and lily bulbs is traditionally enjoyed for its mild, sweet flavor.
+Many incorporate Reishi mushroom into their seasonal routines.
+A light broth with Reishi, lotus seeds, and lily bulbs is traditionally enjoyed for its mild, pleasant flavor.

 3. Gentle Nourishment: Supporting Digestion